Discover Unique and Stylish Holiday Rentals in the Cotswolds, UK

 Anyone who has ever coveted the kind of English countryside seen on fancy biscuit tins will be in heaven in the Cotswolds.
 This green landscape covers a generous chunk of Southwest England and attracts scores of visitors each year, looking for the chance to walk in the largest Area of Outstanding Natural Beauty in England and Wales.
-Holiday rentals provide a home-from-home feel, and, here, we’ve boiled it down to our best picks – now bookable with Culture Trip.
+Holiday rentals provide a home-from-home feel, and, here, we’ve boiled it down to our best picks of holiday lets and cottages to rent in the Cotswolds – now bookable with Culture Trip.

 Price & Weeks – Heart of Bath

 Courtesy of Price and Weeks – Heart of Bath / Booking.com

 If you plan on letting your worries drift away as you unwind in comfort, then this Bath holiday apartment will absolutely spoil you.
 Naturally, this one-bedroom holiday home has its own bath for a good soak, but it’s far from the only place to submerge yourself in town.
 Within a 15-minute walk, you’ll ease your body into the waters of the Roman Baths and Thermae Bath Spa.